openshift/enhancements/enhancements/network/ovn-secondary-networks.md

 the node CIDRs, cluster CIDR, and service CIDR.
 An error will be thrown when the provided range clashes with the aforementioned CIDRs.

+#### External connectivity considerations
+When an overlay network with external connectivity is requested, the traffic will be directly dumped onto the host's underlay via a localnet port.

 #### Network-attachment-definition provisioning
 When a new network attachment is provisioned (or removed), the corresponding controller will create a logical switch (named